orgamiapps/orgamiappV1/MY_PROFILE_EVENTS_FIX_SUMMARY.md

 This will help identify where events are being lost in the display pipeline.

 ### 2. Improved Empty State
-Enhanced the empty state widget to display:
+Enhanced the empty state widget with clearer messaging and a manual refresh action.
-- Debug information (User ID, Email)
-- Event counts for all three tabs
-- Two action buttons:
-  - **Refresh**: Manually reload profile data
-  - **Run Diagnostics**: Execute comprehensive diagnostics and log results

 ### 3. Manual Refresh Button
 Added a "Refresh" button in the tab bar action buttons that: